GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-08_instructions.md

 ### Task 2: Query the database

+1. In the Azure portal, in the blade, click Resource groups, select awrgstud-deploymentID, and then click on sqlservice-deploymentId.

+1. From the left navigation menu under **Settings** select **Properties**.
+Copy the **"Server name"** and paste it into Notepad.

 1. On the windows desktop, click on the **Start**, and type **"SQL Server"** and then click on **Microsoft SQL Server Management Studio 17**

 1. In the **Connect to Server** dialog box, fill in the following details